Enigineering-Stream-Hackathon/documentation/docs/README.md

 ## Open Bugs

-- <small>On click of card in catalogue, open a new window with the card short url redirection to actual one</small>
+- <small>Opening the catalogue short url in a different tab is not working</small>